-It became known to management in the prior year that misappropriation of assets involving use of the City's debit cards occurred.
-The total asset misappropriation known at the time was approximately \$ 13,000.
-In the current year, management was able to identify additional transactions totaling \$ 7,397.
-These transactions were reclassified out of public safety expenditures and into an extraordinary loss account.
-Additionally, the account receivable due from an employee was adjusted to include the additional amount along with the allowance for uncollectable accounts.
+It became known to management in fiscal year 2022 that misappropriation of assets involving use of the City's debit cards occurred during the year.
+The total asset misappropriation known at the time the financial statements were issued for fiscal year 2023 was approximately \$ 20,397.
+These transactions were reclassified out of public safety expenditures into an extraordinary loss account.
+Additionally, an account receivable due from an employee was established in the same amount with an allowance equal to the receivable amount.
+As of September 30, 2024, there were no additional transactions involving misappropriation of assets.